aws/aws-eks-best-practices/content/cluster-autoscaling/index.md

 ## Optimizing for Performance and Scalability

-Understanding the autoscaling algorithm’s runtime complexity will help you tune the Cluster Autoscaler to continue operating smoothly in large clusters with greater than [1,000 nodes](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/scalability_tests.md).
+Understanding the autoscaling algorithm's runtime complexity will help you tune the Cluster Autoscaler to continue operating smoothly in large clusters with greater than [1,000 nodes](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/scalability_tests.md).

 The primary knobs for tuning scalability of the Cluster Autoscaler are the resources provided to the process, the scan interval of the algorithm, and the number of Node Groups in the cluster.
 There are other factors involved in the true runtime complexity of this algorithm, such as scheduling plugin complexity and number of pods.
-These are considered to be unconfigurable parameters as they are natural to the cluster’s workload and cannot easily be tuned.
+These are considered to be unconfigurable parameters as they are natural to the cluster's workload and cannot easily be tuned.

-The Cluster Autoscaler loads the entire cluster’s state into memory, including Pods, Nodes, and Node Groups.
+The Cluster Autoscaler loads the entire cluster's state into memory, including Pods, Nodes, and Node Groups.
 On each scan interval, the algorithm identifies unschedulable pods and simulates scheduling for each Node Group.
 Tuning these factors come with different tradeoffs which should be carefully considered for your use case.

 ### Vertically Autoscaling the Cluster Autoscaler